mcharouk/aws/Demos/AIA-userStories.md

 ### Problem
 They were cloud native from the start, and used to manage entirely their Kubernetes cluster.

 Each product comprises 30−40 microservices, which are grouped into containers.
 They have to scale manually regularly their control plane.
-It led to donwtime.
+It led to downtime.

 Our goal was to **optimize operations**, **reduce costs**, **expedite infrastructure set ups for our customers**, and **enhance our Biz2x platform’s reliability**